Prompting for More Effective Learning

 • As a general rule, give the least amount and the least intensive help needed.

-• Before prompting, give your child a chance to answer or to do the task first if you think she may be able to respond correctly.
-Once you know she doesn’t know the answer, then you can help her.
+• Before prompting, give your child a chance to answer or to do the task first if you think they may be able to respond correctly.
+Once you know they don’t know the answer, then you can offer help.

 • Cues that may work well for one child may not work as well for another.
-You can find out which ones will work best for him through trial and error.
-Also knowing your child’s strengths and weaknesses will help you select the right approach for him.
+You can find out which ones will work best for your child through trial and error.
+Also knowing their strengths and weaknesses will help you select the right approach for them.

 Keep These Ideas in Mind For When You Need Them